 If this process takes more than a few minutes, mist the bagels with water while waiting to boil or waiting to bake so that the dough doesn’t dry out or harden.

 Bake for approximately 8 minutes, then flip and bake for another 8 minutes.
+If desired, brush with egg wash of mixed egg + 1 Tbs. water after flipping to give bagels "sheen."
 Bagels are done when lightly browned and a toothpick inserted into the bread comes out dry or with dry crumbs attached.

 Makes 6 bagels.
-These are soft on day one and are better toasted or warmed thereafter.
+These stay soft on days 1-2 and are better toasted or warmed thereafter.

 Notes